VSCode PDF extension

 Creation of largely text-based PDFs

-This section describes how real-world heavily binary PDFs that would otherwise be unsuitable for reviewing using VSCode can be converted to a largely text-based equivalents more suited to VSCode.
+This section describes how real-world heavily binary PDFs are unsuitable for reviewing using VSCode can be converted to a largely text-based equivalents more suited to VSCode.
 Success is dependent on both the third party tool and the specific features in the PDF file.
-While the output is mostly equivalent, some features will get lost by the conversion process (such as incremental updates, the exact lexical conventions used in the input PDF, etc.).
+While the output is mostly equivalent, some features will get lost by the conversion process (such as incremental updates, exact lexical conventions used in the input PDF, etc.).

 Using QPDF (OSS)

-Note that this will remove all incremental updates and consolidate as an original PDF.
+Note that this will remove all incremental updates and consolidate everything into a single revision.

-Note that this will remove all incremental updates and consolidate as an original PDF.
+Note that this will remove all incremental updates and consolidate everything into a single revision.
 PDFBox 2.x and 3.x also use different commands:

 java -jar pdfbox-app-2.0.29.jar WriteDecodedDoc file.pdf output.pdf